vbuzzegoli/spectre/README.md

 - **[DOWNLOAD APPLICATION HERE](https://github.com/vbuzzegoli/spectre-dist/raw/master/Spectre.zip)** _- v1.1.0-beta_
 - Unzip the compressed file by double-clicking on it
 - Move the newly uncompressed `Spectre.app` to your _Applications_ folder
-- **Important: You may need to authorize Spectre.** Double-click on the app to open it, the application will likely be blocked as is a third party application.
+- **Important: You may need to authorize Spectre.** Double-click on the app to open it, the application will likely be blocked as it is a third party application.
 Once blocked, open `System Preferences`, click on `Security & Privacy` (`General` tab), and click on `Open Anyway`.
 You will not have to repeat these steps anymore.

 That's it. :raised_hands: